 - Reading Growth:

-Elementary school students experience 1.5 grade levels of reading growth, while their teen tutors average more than 2 grade levels of growth.
+Elementary school students have experienced 1.5 grade levels of reading growth, while their teen tutors historically average more than 2 grade levels of growth.

 Awards & Recognition